rbgvictoria/vicflora-static-pages/keys/asteraceae.md

 This character refers to whether all the florets of a capitulum produce cypselas of differing shape, size, colour and indumentum.
 Some cypselas may have a different appearance because they are sterile.
 Taxa that produce different appearing sterile cypselas are included in this state.

-### Indument
+### Cypsela indument

 This character refers to the presence of hairs (not including the pappus) on the surface of the cypsela and includes three states.
 Often the hairs are minute and will require the aid of a microscope to see.

-#### Glabrous or papillose
+#### Cypsela glabrous or papillose

-In this state the cypsela lacks hairs, the surface is only covered by glands or warts or the surface is composed of minute finger-like extensions.
+In this state the cypsela lacks hairs, the surface is only covered by glands or warts or the surface is composed of minute finger-like extensions (papillae).

-#### With eglandular hairs
+#### Cypsela with eglandular hairs

 In this state at least some part of the cypsela surface possesses hairs that end in a point (i.e. not tipped by a round gland).
-Some taxa may have both eglandular hairs and glandular hairs (i.e. hairs that are tipped by a round gland).
+Some taxa may have both eglandular and glandular hairs (i.e. hairs that are tipped by a round gland).
 Either state can be chosen for such taxa.

-#### With glandular hairs
+#### Cypsela with glandular hairs

 In this state at least some part of the cypsela surface possesses hairs that are glandular (i.e. tipped by a round gland).
-Some taxa may have both glandular hairs and eglandular hairs (i.e. hairs that are not tipped by a round gland).
+Some taxa may have both glandular and eglandular hairs (i.e. hairs that are not tipped by a round gland).
 Either state can be chosen for such taxa.

-### Wings
+### Cypsela wings

 This character refers to the presence of thin wing-like extensions of the cypsela and contains two states.

-#### Present
+#### Cypsela wings present

 In this state the cypsela have one to many thin wing-like extensions.

-#### Absent
+#### Cypsela wings absent

 In this state the cypsela has no thin wing-like extensions.
 There may be raised ribs but these will not be thin and wing-like.

-### Ribs
+### Cypsela ribs

-This character refers to the presence of ridges which typically running longitudinally along the cypsela and contains two states.
+This character refers to the presence of ridges which typically run longitudinally along the cypsela and contains two states.

-#### Present
+#### Cypsela ribs present

 In this state the cypsela has ridges.

-#### Absent
+#### Cypsela ribs absent

 In this state the cypsela has no clear ridges.